About Tears and Detachments

 "I highly recommend Dr. Held.
 Her conscientious and careful approach to her patients is followed by excellent skills and follow up.
 I highly respect Dr. Held I all respects and stress that she is an amazing woman."- Anonymous / Healthgrades / Apr 26, 2019

-Patients who have flashes and floaters should keep a close eye on their ocular health and receive routine eye exams as these symptoms can lead to retinal tears or detachments.
-The most common signs and symptoms of retinal damage include abrupt loss of peripheral vision, worsening of normal vision, the appearance of a large shadow within your field of view, or general graying of your eyesight.
+The most common signs and symptoms of retinal damage include flashes of light, increased floaters, abrupt loss of peripheral vision, worsening of normal vision, the appearance of a large shadow within your field of view, or general graying of your eyesight.

 The natural aging process is the main cause of retinal damage.
 As we age, changes begin to occur within the gel-like substance or vitreous body of our eye, which causes tugging against the retina.
 When the vitreous separates from the retina, it can destruct the retina.
 Patients who have severe nearsightedness (high myopia), diabetes, or certain medical conditions are generally at a higher risk of developing a retinal tear or detachment.